Go Back Up

 • Include a description of all benefits and perks in your employee handbook

-• Consistently monitor your employees’ wishes and needs regarding benefits
+• Track your employees’ wishes and needs regarding benefits

-While employee benefits packages are typically discussed during the final interview or at the time an offer is extended, managing your benefits package is an ongoing process.
-The right benefits package can give you an edge over your competitors, so employers need to have the best tools in place to stay ahead of the curve.
+While most employers discuss their benefits packages during the final interview or after they extend a job offer, managing your benefits package is an ongoing process.
+The right benefits package can give you an edge over your competitors, so having the best tools in place is essential to stay ahead of the curve.

 Conclusion

-A well-rounded employee benefits plan is essential for today’s workforce.
-Organizational-oriented benefits have traditionally been used by themselves, but many employers are incorporating employee-oriented benefits to meet their employees’ needs better.
+A well-rounded employee benefits plan is vital for today’s workforce.
+Organizational-oriented benefits are the traditional choice.
+But, many employers now incorporate employee-oriented benefits to meet their employees’ needs better.

-Offering employee benefits may cost a bit more upfront, but the long-term advantages outweigh the costs by contributing to the success of your business.
-Comprehensive benefits attract better employees and retain them for the long haul—meaning employers benefit from a more productive and satisfied workforce.
+Offering employee benefits may cost more upfront.
+But the long-term advantages outweigh the costs by contributing to your business's success.
+Comprehensive benefits keep your employees satisfied for the long haul, helping you reap the rewards of having a more productive workforce.

 Elizabeth Walker